Kate is a mother of two and holds a Bachelor of Science (B.S.) degree from Sonoma State University. She's also a passionate researcher.

 The snoring sound frequency also varies depending on how narrow the airway gets.
 Essentially, the less space there is left for the air to pass through, the louder the snoring becomes.

 The reason why people don’t snore while they’re awake is because the muscles responsible for the movement of the throat are at play.
 They hold the tissues located at the back of the mouth in place.
-When people sleep, this function is no longer occurring as the muscles go in a relaxation mode, allowing the tissues to collapse.
+When people sleep, this function is no longer occurring as the muscles go into a relaxation mode, allowing the tissues to collapse.

 If your snoring is not a result of an underlying medical problem, then some general tips can help improve your condition.
 Many of these proven techniques can even help eliminate snoring altogether.